Nastel/gocypher-cybench-junit/javaagent/README.md

 ## Java agent implementation

-* Step 1: to run maven agent from maven edit POM first:
+* Step 1: to run maven agent from maven, edit POM of your project first by adding these plugins and configurations:
 ```xml
     <plugin>
         <artifactId>maven-dependency-plugin</artifactId>